Before Your Stay

 - Feed and bathe your child, put your child to bed at night, change diapers and remain by your child’s side

 - Research your child’s diagnosis with the help of an educator through the Le Bonheur Club Family Resource Center

 To take the best possible care of your child, you need to take care of yourself.
 Here are a few tips from our staff, volunteers and families:

 - Get enough sleep and eat well while your child is in the hospital.
 Take breaks from your child’s room or the hospital when needed.

-- Wash your hands frequently to avoid the spread of any illnesses to yourself or other family members.
+- Wash your hands frequently to avoid the spread of any illnesses.

 - Seek help and support from family, friends and members or your community.
-Visitors are welcome in your child’s room anytime you want them.
-Siblings are also always welcome to visit.
+Visitors are welcome in your child’s room anytime.

 - Consider keeping a journal to document your experience, track your child’s care, and write down questions or concerns for your child’s care team.

 More Ways We Can Help

 Le Bonheur offers a comprehensive guide (pdf) to your stay (Spanish version) that includes information about hospital amenities, your child's care team and more.
 Guides can be found in each patient room and are yours to keep.
 Le Bonheur also offers a floor-by-floor map (pdf) of the hospital to help you find your way.